 Kahlua is the liqueur I use most.
 It’s perfect for adding a subtle coffee taste to baked goods.
 And who doesn’t like a nice bottle of booze as a holiday gift?
 You can include a recipe for my Kahlua Cake, my Kahlua Brownies or even a Kahlua and Cream Cocktail.
 You need to start this homemade Kahlua one month ahead of gift giving for the best results.
 So get going now.
 Your friends will love this!

-To make, you need a large pot to combine the sugar, freshly ground coffee beans and water.
+To make this Homemade Kahlua, you need a large pot to combine the sugar, freshly ground coffee beans and water.
 After it comes to a boil, remove from heat and add vanilla beans, vodka and brandy.
-Next is the waiting game…pour into a large container with a lid and be patient.
-I give it a swirl every few days…then in four weeks, your Kahlua is ready to strain.
+Next is the waiting game.
+Pour into a large container with a lid and be patient.
+I give it a swirl every few days and in four weeks, your Homemade Kahlua is ready to strain.
 Be sure to use cheesecloth as you want every bit of the coffee grounds removed.
-Decant into individual bottles, each with a half a vanilla bean, to give as gifts…a cute label tied on with raffia would be perfect…especially if it contains a recipe for a delicious cocktail!
+Decant into individual bottles, each with a half a vanilla bean, to give as gifts.
+Add a cute label tied on with raffia plus a recipe for a delicious cocktail!

 - 1 cup ground coffee (fresh ground beans are best)

 - 16 cups sugar

 - In a large stock pot, stir together coffee, sugar and water.
 Heat just till it comes to a boil.
 Turn off heat and add vanilla beans, vodka and brandy.
 (You may want to let mixture cool a bit before adding liquor to avoid evaporation of the alcohol).
 Transfer mixture to a glass jar with a lid and let stand for one month to develop flavors.

 - After one month, strain mixture through cheesecloth till all the coffee grounds clear.
 Pour into glass jars and add a piece of vanilla bean to each.
 Add decorative label or hang tag if desired for gifts.